Speak to one of our clinicians today Book now

 • Worrying about your anxiety

-Speaking to a doctor or an ANP to discuss your anxiety may result in a diagnosis, following which you might receive medication and/or counselling/therapy.
+Speaking to a doctor or an ACP to discuss your anxiety may result in a diagnosis, following which you might receive medication and/or counselling/therapy.
 Even if you do not receive a diagnosis, simply talking to a medical professional can put your mind at ease.

 If you’re experiencing these kinds of symptoms, book an appointment to speak to a clinician today with Doctor Care Anywhere about your anxiety.